Keystone Essay – Racism in America

 There are two original sins in US history – the virtual elimination of Native Americans from the continent and the enslavement of millions of Africans.
 The former is largely invisible and unacknowledged in our daily lives.
 The latter, racism against African-Americans, continues to be pervasively present in many ways into the present.
 Neither is acknowledged in a truly meaningful way.
-Racism was present from the very earliest foundations of the country and continues to this day in a multitude of manifestations.
+Racism was present from the very earliest foundations of the country, embedded in our founding documents and governmental institutions and continues to this day in a multitude of manifestations.
+Much of our history in the nineteenth century revolves around the unresolved issues of slavery and white racism, North and South.

 The focus here is on racism and African Americans with particular attention to the creation of segregated America from the 1930s forward.